-- 1 or 2 photographers to cover the entire wedding event
+- Photographer(s) to cover the wedding event

-- 600-800 photos covering the pre-wedding, the ceremony, and the reception.
+- 600-800 photos of the pre-wedding, the ceremony, and the reception

-- Private access to photos online and downloadable.
+- Private access to downloadable pictures

 Every wedding procedure is the same for photographers, but what the bride and groom want is always different.
 Use this checklist to get a good feel for what the bride and groom want before the wedding shoot begins.

-- Do not finish shooting until you have the following images: Bride with bridesmaids, with parents (both individually and together), with the maid of honor, with siblings, and the entire group.
+- Do not finish shooting until you have the following images: bride with bridesmaids, with parents (both individually and together), with the maid of honor, with siblings, and the entire group.

 - After the cake is cut and the photos are taken, ask the bride and groom if there is anything else to be done before calling it a day.

 - Upon completion of the wedding, try to shoot 800 photos.
 This will give you plenty to work with when editing.